itayG98/Plants-world/README.md

-Social network of plants lovers
+## Social network of plants lovers
+this is a boostrap excercise